A7medAbdien/Notes/README.md

 ### menu & submenu

 if you did not specify the parent of the menu it will be added to the main, like hospital, sales and CRM

+## 77. difference b/w the action windows types

+## 78.self & env

+self is a record set, record set is an object we can access its inner values.

+self.env['hospital.appointment'].browse(6).patient_id.name
+self.env['hospital.appointment'].browse(6).action_done()

+self.env['my.model'].browse(cids/id).patient_id.name

+to get the record set of whatever inside

+self.env.ref('hospital.patient_tag_vip').name
+self.env.ref('XML ID').name

+XML ID, can be found when you open the view metadata from the debugging icon, in the needed view